Lawrence-Dawson/CV/README.md

 #### Makers Academy (08/2016 - 11/2016)

-- Europe's No.1 coding bootcamp.
+- **Europe's No.1 coding bootcamp**.
 - Selective, only taking 1 in 10 applicants.
 - Taught through lectures, and by developing projects in pairs and teams.
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD, SOLID, MVC
 - A strong advocate of good software craftsmanship.
 TDD is mandatory throughout the course.
 - Ruby, Ruby on Rails, Javascript
 - Rspec, Jasmine, Mocha

 #### Rambert School of Ballet and contemporary Dance (09/06 - 06/09)

-- No.1 Ballet & Contemporary school in the UK.
+- **No.1 Ballet & Contemporary school in the UK**.
-- Graduated with a 1st Class BA Hons.
+- Graduated with a **1st Class BA Hons**.

 #### St Bedes School(09/01 - 06/06)
 - A Levels: Dance AS - B, ICT - B, History - C, Politics- C.
-- Made head of my house and a school prefect, responsible for house student welfare, discipline, prefect duties, and feeding back house concerns to the headmaster.
+- Made **head of house and a school prefect**, responsible for house student welfare, discipline, prefect duties, and feeding back house concerns to the headmaster.

 #### The Royal Ballet School(09/97 - 06/01)
-- UK's No.1 Ballet school, and one of the top 5 in the world.
+- **UK's No.1 Ballet school**, and one of the top 5 in the world.
 - To be accepted as a student I had to attend numerous auditions and was 1 of only 11 boys selected from hundreds of applicants from across the country.

 ### Experience